 The collection of cast bull kelp occurs in two general areas, King Island and the northern sections of the West Coast.
-The operation on King Island, undertaken by Kelp Industries Pty Ltd, has been underway since the early 1970s with, in recent years, an average annual harvest of above 3000 tonnes (dried weight).
+The operation on King Island is undertaken by Kelp Industries Pty Ltd an arrangement which has been in place since the early 1970s with and in recent years, an average annual harvest of above 1200 tonnes (dried weight).

-About 80 to 100 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
+About 40 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
 Kelp harvesting generates about $2 million worth of income for King Island.